ome/www.openmicroscopy.org/_posts/2014-09-02-omero-bio-formats-5-0-4.md

 ---
 layout: post
 title: Release of OMERO & Bio-Formats 5.0.4
-intro-blurb: The OME Consortium is pleased to announce the release of OMERO & Bio-Formats 5.0.4
+intro-blurb: The OME team is pleased to announce the release of OMERO & Bio-Formats 5.0.4
 ---
 Today we are launching 5.0.4, a bug-fixing release.